 In the first chapter of this course, clear evidence for the need to use self-exploration in discovering one’s own definition of both religion and spirituality is discussed.
 Examples from clinical practice will demonstrate the difference between religious and spiritual beliefs held by patients in the rehabilitation setting.

 In the second chapter, three common barriers will be discussed which limit the extent of exploration of a patient’s spiritual needs as they travel through their own journey of rehabilitation.
 Common themes from the literature that limit the nurse’s ability to thoroughly and effectively assess spiritual needs of patients are explained.

 3. Tools for Engagement

-This final chapter includes a call to action for rehabilitation nurses to apply compassionate care strategies into a practical approach to patient/family/caregiver interactions.
-By identification and removal of common barriers, the nurse will be able to incorporate greater degrees of empathy and compassionate care which are supportive of healing and restoration of well-being.
-As a result of completing this course, the rehabilitation nurse will gain awareness and increase confidence in delivering, modeling and promoting compassionate connections in order to improve patient outcomes and promote wellbeing, disease management and satisfaction.
+The final chapter includes a call to action for rehabilitation nurses to apply the definition of spiritual care to a practical approach to patient/family/caregiver assessment.
+By identifying and removing common barriers, the rehabilitation nurse will be able to incorporate spiritual assessment tools to support healing and the restoration of well-being.
+As a result of completing this course, the rehabilitation nurse will gain spiritual awareness, increase confidence in conducting spiritual assessment, and improve competence in incorporating relevant spiritual care into practice.